DenisKipchakbaev/microservices-cloud-finchley/README.md

 Now we are going to use docker-compose to start the actual image.
 To start the docker image, change to the directory containing  your source code.
-BUILD_NAME environment variable should be present as in previous step.
 Issue the following docker-compose command:

    **export BUILD_NAME=0.0.1 && docker-compose -f docker/common/docker-compose.yml up**

 If everything starts correctly you should see a bunch of Spring Boot information fly by on standard out.
-At this point all of the services needed for the chapter code examples will be running.
+At this point all of the services will be running.

 # Running the services as Spring Boot applications